Simba98/automated_crafting/README.md

 ![Requires the Fabric API](https://i.imgur.com/Ol1Tcf8.png)

 If you'd like to translate Automated Crafting to another language (there are only a few lines of text), learn how on this wiki page.

+This mod is only for Fabric and I won't be porting it to Forge.
+The license is [MIT](https://will-lucic.mit-license.org/), however, so anyone else is free to port it.

+I'd appreciate links back to this page if you port or otherwise modify this project, but links aren't required.